nolan-h-hamilton/Consenrich/docs/source/examples.rst

 See ``docs/matchingEnrichmentAnalysis.R``, where we make use of `ChIPseeker <https://bioconductor.org/packages/release/bioc/html/ChIPseeker.html>`_ and `clusterProfiler <https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html>`_ R packages to perform GO enrichment analysis on `excluded.bed`.

-Several of the most enriched GO terms associated with `excluded.bed` are related to lymphoblast function:
+Several of the most enriched GO terms associated with `excluded.bed` are related to lymphoblast function, indicating the potential biological relevance of these regions:

 +--------------+-------------------------------------------+-----------+
 | Identifier   | Description                               | q-value   |